facebook/react/docs/docs/composition-vs-inheritance.md

 Props and composition give you all the flexibility you need to customize a component's look and behavior in an explicit and safe way.
 Remember that components may accept arbitrary props, including primitive values, React elements, or functions.

-If you want to reuse some common functionality between components that is not related to the UI, we suggest extracting it into a plain JavaScript module, and importing and using that module from the components.
+If you want to reuse non-UI functionality between components, we suggest extracting it into a separate JavaScript module.
+The components may import it and use that function, object, or a class, without extending it.